tombetthauser/societyofobjects/README.md

 ### Getting a Computer:
 1) you have recieved a computer by mail
 2) alternatively found computer in woods desert storm drain etc
-3) to request computer message linkedin or resume to [@societyobjects](https://twitter.com/societyobjects)
+3) to request computer message linkedin or resume link to [@societyobjects](https://twitter.com/societyobjects)
 4) pay what you want pricing structure after recieving payment NOT required
 5) if desired suggested $50-$150 for materials shipping student debt etc